4 Using Tuxedo Job Enqueueing Service (TuxJES)

 JES_ACL_FILE_TYPE

-file.
+The format of JES_ACL_FILE file.
 It can be set as

-or ENCRYPTED
+PLAIN or ENCRYPTED (case insensitive).

-The default value is PLAIN
+The default value is PLAIN.

 JES_ACL_MODE